Chronic back pain treatment

 - Risk Factors

-Chronic back pain is back pain that lasts more than three months.
+Chronic back pain is typically described as back pain that lasts more than three months.
 If this describes your condition, taking early action may improve your quality of life and relieve your pain.
-The goal of chronic back pain management is to reduce symptoms until they no longer interfere with your daily activities.
+The goal of chronic back pain management is to reduce symptoms enough to comfortably engage in everyday activities.
 This process begins with education and a proper diagnosis, followed by a personalized treatment plan.

 Diagnosing your condition

-After gathering your history, your physician should perform a thorough examination.
-You may be sent for imaging tests — like an X-ray, a CT scan or an MRI — which will help reveal the exact location of the spinal condition causing the pain.
+After reviewing your symptoms and medical history, your doctor should perform a thorough examination.
+You may be sent for imaging tests, like an X-ray, a CT scan or an MRI, which will help reveal the exact location of the spinal condition causing the pain.
 A correct diagnosis is crucial to prescribing an effective treatment.

 Chronic pain management

-Once your physician has provided a diagnosis, he or she can begin discussing treatment options for your chronic back pain management.
-Primary care physicians often refer chronic pain patients to a physician specializing in chronic pain management.
-Pain management is an area of medicine that offers specialized ways to reduce discomfort — especially discomfort that has lasted more than a few weeks.
+Once your doctor has provided a diagnosis, he or she can begin discussing treatment options for your chronic back pain management.
+Primary care doctors may refer chronic pain patients to a physician specializing in chronic pain management.
+Pain management is an area of medicine that offers specialized ways to reduce discomfort and ongoing pain.

 Chronic back pain management may begin with the following treatments:

-- Physical therapy and exercise — This includes mild stretching and muscle-building exercises aimed at increasing mobility and endurance.
+- Physical therapy and exercise.
+This can include mild stretching and muscle-building exercises aimed at increasing mobility and endurance.
 This often reduces stress in painful spinal regions.

-- Spinal adjustments and massage therapy — This involves manipulating painful areas of the spine to help adjust spinal components (e.g., vertebrae, discs and muscles) to improve mobility, separate the vertebrae, increase blood flow and reduce pressure on nerves.
+- Spinal adjustments and massage therapy.
+This approach typically involves manipulating painful areas of the spine to help adjust spinal components to improve mobility, separate the vertebrae, increase blood flow and reduce pressure on nerves.

-- Behavior modification — Your physician can teach you proper posture, lifting techniques and body mechanics that can reduce pain.
-You may also benefit from learning relaxation techniques like meditation breathing exercises.
+- Lifestyle changes.
+Your doctor can teach you proper posture, lifting techniques and body mechanics that can reduce pain.
+You may also benefit from learning relaxation techniques such as breathing exercises.

 Minimally invasive spine surgery

-If these chronic pain management treatments have not relieved your back pain, your physician may suggest surgery.
-Traditional open spine surgery is usually the last option because it is the most invasive and carries the most risk — but there is an alternative.
-Minimally invasive spine surgery holds many advantages over open neck or back procedures.
+If these chronic pain management treatments have not relieved your back pain, your doctor may suggest surgery.
+Traditional open spine surgery is usually seen as a last-resort option because it is highly invasive and carries a high degree of risk, but there are alternative approaches.
+Minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute, holds many advantages over open neck or back procedures.

 As the leader in minimally invasive spine surgery, Laser Spine Institute has helped more than 75,000 patients find pain relief from their degenerative spine conditions.
-Our surgeons perform minimally invasive decompression and stabilization procedures that use a smaller incision in an outpatient setting with no lengthy recovery.^
+Our highly skilled surgeons perform minimally invasive decompression and stabilization procedures in an outpatient setting with no lengthy recovery.^